ktorio/ktor-documentation/topics/Serving_Static_Content.md

 `/assets/stylesheet.css` would serve the file `/css/stylesheet.css`

 We can have as many folders as we like under a single path.
-For instance the following would also be valid
+For instance the following would also be valid:

 ```kotlin
 routing {